 At this year’s MainMUN you can apply to take part in the conference as a journalist.
 Journalists are not members of a committee, but reports on the proceedings at MainMUN and in the committees.
-If you want to take part as a journalist you can apply via our webpage.
+If you want to take part as a journalist you must select this option in the application process.
 Journalists pay the same fees as delegates do.

 The Faculty is the head of a group delegation that is attending MainMUN.
 Faculties usually do not take part as delegates as they are usually teachers, supervisors or chaperones and therefore pay a reduced fee.
 They need to sign up through our regular form and provide a full list of their delegation members.
-If their delegation has members under the age of 18 faculties as well as the under-age delegates must fill out a consent form (which can be found under downloads on our website).
+If their delegation has members under the age of 18 faculties as well as the under-age delegates must fill out a consent form, which is found under General Info.

 A Head Delegate is the coordinator of a group delegation.
 He or she will be attending the conference as a delegate as well and is our contact for the group.
 The Head Delegate will pay the regular delegate’s fee and sign up through the normal application form.